drfloob/drfloob.github.io/src/content/posts/20200530-219design-cookiecutter-template-qt-cpp-mobile-ci.md

 My wife's company decided to share their [incredible Qt project template][219design-qt-template], Open Source (BSD)!
 If you're interested in building a user-facing application in C++, take a look.
 It gives you a lot out of the box.

-[incredible Qt project template][219design-qt-template], Open Source (BSD)!
-If you're interested in building a user-facing application in C++, take a look.
-It gives you a lot out of the box.

 * Continuous integration for your app via Github Actions' Workflows, triggered on every commit.
 * Designed to be truly cross-platform: Windows, Mac, Linux, Android and iPhone!
 * Preconfigured dev tools: formatters, linters, test runners.